Take the guess work out of your health.

 One of the many very important steps methylation is involved in, is which genes we turn on or off.
 Basically, methylation is the on and off switch for good and/or bad genes.

-The pancreas is an organ located behind the lower part of the stomach, in front of the spine and plays an important part in diabetes.
-The pancreas is the organ which produces insulin, one of the main hormones that helps to regulate blood glucose levels.
+The pancreas is an organ located behind the lower part of the stomach, in front of the spine.
+It produces insulin, one of the main hormones that helps to regulate blood glucose (sugar) levels.
+The pancreas plays an important part in diabetes.

 A condition called ‘Metabolic Syndrome’ is becoming increasingly common.
 It occurs when a range of metabolic risk factors such as obesity and insulin resistance come together.
 Metabolic syndrome increases one’s risk of developing cardiovascular (such as stroke, heart attack) and neurodegenerative conditions (such as Alzheimer’s).

-Your genes suggest if you may be able to ‘get away’ with a bad diet for longer, or if you are likely to be affecting your pancreas and insulin sensitivity much faster.
+Excess sugar is bad for everyone, but your genes suggest if you may be able to ‘get away’ with a high carb diet for longer, or if you are likely to be affecting your pancreas, insulin and blood sugar levels much faster.

 We are continuously exposed to free radicals through our environment of emotional and work stress, food additives, plastics, perfumes, dyes, excess sunlight, and our own cell’s burning of energy, which creates free radicals.
 Our body can quench some of these free radicals, however these reactions depend upon certain enzymes which are coded for by genes, and antioxidant intake.
 If the body’s ability to get rid of the free radicals is reduced in relation to how much ‘exhaust’ there is, oxidative damage occurs.
 Excess oxidative stress damages our genes, with the potential of causing mutations (which is thought to contribute long term to the creation of cancer).